7maram7/cads/README.md

 ## Building

 A pre-compiled version of `opencv.js` is included out-of-the-box, but you can use `dev/build_opencvjs_linux.sh` to compile it yourself on a linux machine.
 It will install the necessary toolchain.
-Be sure to have Python 2.7.x installed before running.
+Be sure to have **Python 3** installed before running.

 ## Running

+The project expects Node.js 14 or 16.
+Using much newer versions can cause native dependencies such as `opencv4nodejs` to fail to build.
+Make sure one of these versions is active (for example via `nvm`).

 To run the application from source, simply `npm install` to get the dependencies, then `npm start`.
 This will bring up an Electron window.